-To be sure, both of these arguments about the evolution of temple work simplify what was actually a asymmetrical and complex process of evolution.
-Seeing the past as the ?unfolding? of something already defined and intact is gratifying to Latter-day Saints, who can recognize in it a natural and providential progression.
-But among the things this teleological perspective forecloses is a appreciation of how early Latter-day Saints, like those in St. George, conceived their temple experience?in the midst of dynamic development and without the benefit of generations of hindsight.
+To be sure, both of these arguments about the evolution of temple work simplify what was actually an asymmetrical and complex process of evolution.
+Seeing the past as the “unfolding” of something already defined and intact is gratifying to Latter-day Saints, who can recognize in it a natural and providential progression.
+But among the things this teleological perspective forecloses is an appreciation of how early Latter-day Saints, like those in St. George, conceived their temple experience in the midst of dynamic development and without the benefit of generations of hindsight.
 More research is needed to see precisely what this experience was like, and indeed to better understand what broader importance the St. George temple actually held in terms of broader influence, ritual practice, and theology.
 Nonetheless, the elevation of St. George into the company of Kirtland and Nauvoo makes for a fresh and important turn in the conventional story, a story that underscores the ongoing development of temple ritual beyond Nauvoo.

 In addition to this synthesis, however, I was delighted to find that the book engages substantially with many of the primary sources themselves.
 The authors utilize the invaluable writings of James G. Bleak, secretary and historian of the Cotton Mission, as well the remarkable journals of Charles Lowell Walker, Charles Pulsipher, Robert Gardner, George Kirkham Jr., and other diaries and correspondence.
 Some may be, like me, a bit circumspect about the provenance and reliability of some of these accounts.
 Citations often refer to typescripts, and to accounts and family records that have been privately published.
 Still, these are valuable and important sources that the authors weave into a colorful and textured narrative.

-The product of this is a compelling picture of pioneer life on the red dirt of the Mormon frontier?one which recovers even the quotidian details that made up so much of the experience.
+The product of this is a compelling picture of pioneer life on the red dirt of the Mormon frontier–one which recovers even the quotidian details that made up so much of the experience.
 The perils of floods, the vagaries of travel, the strenuousness of labor, the power of community, the satisfaction of hard-won victories in the face of natural austerity: these are the stuff of the early Mormon settlement in the West.
-On my reading, what shined through from the firsthand accounts in the book is the personality of settlers like English immigrant George Jarvis, who after the land was divided, jovially raced his wagon through the sagebrush to be the first to settle the new community, spilling some of his goods along the way.
-Pulling up at the plot, nothing more than sand and mesquite bushes, he announced exuberantly to his aristocratic wife: ?Well, we are home.
-Get out, mother.?
+On my reading, what shines through from the firsthand accounts in the book is the personality of settlers like English immigrant George Jarvis, who after the land was divided, jovially raced his wagon through the sagebrush to be the first to settle the new community, spilling some of his goods along the way.
+Pulling up at the plot, nothing more than sand and mesquite bushes, he announced exuberantly to his aristocratic wife: “Well, we are home.
+Get out, mother.”
 (47).
 If the book only begins to probe the significance of the St. George temple, it offers many of these fully formed and wonderfully rich portraits of individuals and life in the community that built it.
 Surely the settlement experience captured in the book reflects that of many desert saints of the period, well beyond St. George.